BiaDd/cs4640project/README.md

 * Remember to add new commands to the $authRequired list in index.php

 ### To Do (top priority first)
-- [ ] Add JavaScript dynamic behavior to login.php, signup.php, home.php, and userPage.php
+- [ ] Add JavaScript dynamic behavior to home.php, and userPage.php
 - [ ] Possibly add image gallery to bottom of profile page with image upload ability.

 ### Calendar TODO (after sprint requirements)